Unosquare-CoE-JavaScript/sebastian-rodriguez/1_11_course-learn-go-with-test/README.md

 Notice how our helper does not need to concern itself with whether the shape is a Rectangle or a Circle or a Triangle.
 By declaring an interface, the helper is decoupled from the concrete types and only has the method it needs to do its job.

 This kind of approach of using interfaces to declare only what you need is very important in software design and will be covered in more detail in later sections.

+#### **Pointers**

+In Go, **when you call a function or a method the arguments are copied.**

+Pointers let us point to some values and then let us change them.
+So rather than taking a copy of the whole Wallet, we instead take a pointer to that wallet so that we can change the original values within it.

+These pointers to structs even have their own name: struct pointers and they are automatically dereferenced.